code34/armago_x64/README.md

 1- install the 64bits TDD gcc compiler on your machine https://sourceforge.net/projects/tdm-gcc/

-2- use armago_x64 as your entrie point template for your extension :)
+2- use armago_x64 as your entrie point template to develop your own extension :)

 3- build your extension with this command line : go build -o armago_x64.dll -buildmode=c-shared armago_x64.go